ljunggren/boozang-docs/README.md

 ###### BDD / Cucumber support

 Built-in support for BDD.
 Write Gherkin tests directly in our interface, our import them from XRay / Jira.
 This allows you to write test specifications before the actual code and better distribute the team workload during the project lifecycle.

-###### Built-in versioning system
+It also allows you to engage business analysts in the testing process, who will have important product knowledge, but might lack in technical skills.

+###### Versioning, branching and merging

 Boozang has built-in versioning, with support for branching and merging.
 This allows the team to collaborate in teams seamlessly.
 It also allows the team to align the automation work with the software development process.

 ###### Linkability

 Boozang is completely built-in Javascript, and being Cloud-based, there is no need for any client-side installation.
 Simply add an HTML fragment to your site to activate it for testing.

+###### API testing

+API testing is supported out of the box, allowing you to create tests that mixes API and UI operations.
+Automatically generate API tests by recording actions in the browser.

 ###### Web components / Shadow DOM support and socket-based testing